-a) If a single multiply is done, followed immediately by mflo, processing of instructions will stall for 10 or more cycles until the operation completes.
-Thus, the effective cost of the operation is 10 or more cycles.
+- a) If a single multiply is done, followed immediately by mflo, processing of instructions will stall for 10 or more cycles until the operation completes.
+Thus, the effective cost of the operation is 10 or more cycles. - b) But if many multiplies in a row are done, they can proceed through the pipeline in such a way as to make the average time for a multiply as little as 1 cycle. - B. Rather than discussing an actual MIPS pipeline, which uses both the rising and falling edge of the clock so that some stages require only half a clock period, we will discuss a simplified pipeline that is a bit easier to understand.
+It has four stages. - C. (Since actual implementations actually used only 3 clocks per instruction by doing some operations on a half clock, the actual time saving was only about 66% but we will not delve into this!)

-- b) But if many multiplies in a row are done, they can proceed through the pipeline in such a way as to make the average time for a multiply as little as 1 cycle. - B. Rather than discussing an actual MIPS pipeline, which uses both the rising and falling edge of the clock so that some stages require only half a clock period, we will discuss a simplified pipeline that is a bit easier to understand.
-It has four stages.
+PROJECT Pipelined MIPS simulation.

-SHOW Pipelined MIPS simulation.
-Distribute handout of stage structure
+DISTRIBUTE HANDOUT of stage structure

-Note that, though some hardware units appear in more than one stage, each data path exists in exactly one stage.
+Note that, though some hardware units appear in more than one stage, each data path exists in exactly one stage. - but data is written the register(s) in any given unit (except the PC) only at one cycle.

 1. Stage 0 is instruction fetch.
-This step is, of course, the same for all instructions since we don't have the instruction yet.
+This step is, of course, the same for all instructions since we don't have the instruction yet, and this stage actually has no IR of its own.